Breast Cancer in Men

 What Are the Symptoms of Breast Cancer in Men?

 Symptoms of breast cancer in men are similar to those in women.
 Most male breast cancers are diagnosed when a man discovers a lump on his chest.
 But unlike women, men tend to delay going to the doctor until they have more severe symptoms, like bleeding from the nipple.
 At that point the cancer may have already spread.

 How Is Breast Cancer Diagnosed and Treated in Men?

-The same techniques that are used to diagnose breast cancer in women are also used in men, such as physical exams, mammography, and biopsies (examining small samples of the tissue under a microscope).
+The same techniques that are used to diagnose breast cancer in women are used in men: physical exams, mammography, and biopsies (examining small samples of tissue under a microscope).

-Likewise, the same treatments that are used in treating breast cancer in women -- surgery, radiation, chemotherapy, and endocrine therapy -- are also used to treat breast cancer in men.
-The one major difference is that men with breast cancer respond much better to hormone treatments than women do.
-Approximately 77% of male breast cancers have hormone receptors, that is, they have specific sites on the cancer cells where specific hormones like estrogen can act.
-In addition, 71% of male breast cancers are BRCA positive (usually BRCA-2).
-As a result, hormonal treatment is more likely to be effective.
+Likewise, the same treatments that are used in treating breast cancer in women -- surgery, radiation, chemotherapy, biological therapy, and hormone therapy -- are also used to treat breast cancer in men.
+The one major difference is that men with breast cancer respond much better to hormone therapy than women do.
+About 77% of male breast cancers have hormone receptors, meaning that hormone therapy can work in most men to treat the cancer.